kevinmaes/generation-art/design-specs/visual-transformer-feature-spec.md

 Each **VisualTransformer** is a composable unit that:

 - Accepts an input object containing:
-  - **`gedcomData`** – parsed, privacy-safe metadata from GEDCOM with comprehensive graph analysis (individuals, families, tree-wide signals, edges, and analysis results)
+  - **`gedcomData`** – full parsed data from GEDCOM with comprehensive graph analysis (individuals, families, tree-wide signals, edges, and analysis results)
+  - **`llmData`** – PII-stripped data safe for LLM consumption (anonymized individuals/families with safe aggregate metadata)
   - **`visualMetadata`** – the current set of visual attribute values (e.g. x/y, color, shape, motion attributes)
   - **`temperature`** (optional) – a float to control randomness vs determinism
   - **`seed`** (optional) – a string to support reproducibility